To Argue, Argument, Argumentation, Argumentative:

-1. The English words
+1. The Words

-1.1 To Argue
+1.1 To argue

-The verb to argue has two different accepted meanings which will be referred to, respectively, as to argue1 and to argue2:
+The verb to argue has two different meanings which will be referred to, respectively, as to argue1 and to argue2:

 The morphological, syntactic, and semantic differences between these meanings are crucial and clear.